Staubgeborener/Klipper-Backup/docs/configuration.md

 | `git_host` | `gitea`, `bitbucket`, `devops`, * | `github.com`    | `git_host="gitea:222"` |

 ### 6. ssh_user
-If you want to push the backup via ssh and have assigned an individual ssh user, you can transfer it here.
+If you want to push the backup via ssh and have assigned an individual ssh user, you can adjust it here.
 This is particularly relevant if you have deployed a git instance locally.

 | Parameter  | Possible values | Default value | Example              |
 | -----------| ----------------|---------------|--------------------- |